outaagunga/documentation/strategy-forex.md

 * The squeeze filters noise
 * The expansion confirms participation
 * The walk captures the portion of the trend where **most returns occur**
-* The 200 MA prevents counter-trend trades
+* The 200 HMA Slope ensures alignment with the dominant market regime while minimizing the lag found in traditional averages
 ```
 ---
 ---